<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 While supporting on-site trials at our 5,000 square-foot facility in Columbus, Ohio, our trail-blazing work with remote clinical trials positions us as a leader in decentralized and hybrid clinical trials.

-When a medical device trial was set to start amid the global pandemic, Remington-Davis (RDI) helped the sponsor and CRO quickly pivot to a decentralized clinical trial design.
+When a medical device trial was set to start amid the global pandemic, Remington-Davis (RDI) helped the sponsor and CRO quickly pivot from a traditional trial to a decentralized clinical trial design.
 In the words of Brandy Chittester, the CRO's then-president: “With RDI's support, we were able to run a fully remote study before it was common and get the trial done on time.”

 To learn more about how we helped keep this device trial on track, read our case study.